Each year DBSD students and classes are selected to participate in various competitions.

 Classes are chosen to participate by individual instructors with input from senior faculty members, any class is eligible if the teacher decides the group is ready for an extra challenge.

-All Company classes will take part in a minimum of three competitions per year.
+Most company classes will take part in a minimum of three competitions per year.

 The competition season ends with a wrap up party to celebrate as a team!
 Information is sent out prior to the event.

-All competition and Company dancers must be enrolled in at least one ballet class, and one jazz technique class
+All competition and Company dancers must be enrolled in at least one ballet class, and one jazz technique class.

 DANCERS MAY NOT BE ON JUST A PERFORMANCE TEAM.
 PERFORMANCE TEAM CLASSES MUST BE ACCOMPANIED BY A REGULAR CLASS IN THE SAME DISCIPLINE, AS WELL AS TECHNIQUE CLASS AND BALLET.